Adventure Blog

 Next weekend in the New River Gorge region will be the most spectacular color the fall leaves will bring.
 The weather looks perfect for scenic tours, whitewater rafting, zipping through the trees, or hiking along the trails to take in all the beauty.

-Nrg Fall Colors 4 Season Blog
+NRG Fall Colors 4 season blog

 With day time highs in the 60’s, the Dries Whitewater Rafting trip on Sunday and Monday for the next few weekends will be a once in a lifetime fall foliage tour to remember.
 The Dries is one of the most scenic sections of the New River that has never been comercially rafted.
 This is truly a Bucket List worthy trip.